neargye-wg21/cstring-constexpr-proposal/papers/proposal.md

 constexpr char* strtok(char* str, const char* delim, char** ptr);
 ```

-## D. Apply the constexpr to the analogs in <cwchar>
+## D. Apply the `constexpr` to the analogs in <cwchar>

-As well as similar functions from <cstrings> for char, these functions from <cwchar> are useful when working with wchar_t in constexpr.
+As well as similar functions from `<cstrings>` for char, these functions from `<cwchar>` are useful when working with wchar_t in `constexpr`.
 Note that we do not propose to constexprify the functons that touch global state or work with locales.

 # IV.
 Proposed wording